Suicide Prevention Month: Raising Awareness

 While you may not be able to entirely solve student mental health issues on your campus or completely reduce the number of students who commit suicide, you can enable campus members to use the available resources on your campus to live a healthy lifestyle, mentally, and physically.

-Above all, it’s important to continuously showcase and promote available resources to campus members throughout the year – especially during the more stressful times on campus, such as exams or the first couple of weeks of the year.
+Above all, Suicide Prevention Month isn't the only time to promote help.
+It’s important to continuously showcase and promote available resources to campus members throughout the year – especially during the more stressful times on campus, such as exams or the first couple of weeks of the year.

 Make sure to review our comprehensive mental wellness guide to learn even more about mental health and its role on our nation's campuses.